Accommodations and Universal Design

 - Accessible University Demo Site

-Promising Practices to Engage People with Disabilities at the CSNE
+Promising Practices to Engage People with Disabilities at the CNT

 Presenter: Eric Chudler and Scott Bellman

-This presentation shared promising practices of the Center for Sensorimotor Neural Engineering (CSNE), an ERC at the University of Washington (UW) to engage people with disabilities in all aspects of the Center.
-Further details are available online in a publication called Promising Practices That Engage People with Disabilities in the CSNE.
+This presentation shared promising practices of the Center for Neurotechnology (CNT), an ERC at the University of Washington (UW) to engage people with disabilities in all aspects of the Center.
+Further details are available online in a publication called Promising Practices That Engage People with Disabilities in the CNT.
 The information was presented in five broad categories:

 Recruitment and Engagement